akka/akka-grpc/docs/src/main/paradox/buildtools/maven.md

 ## Proto source directory

-By default the plugin looks for `.proto`-files under `src/main/protobuf` (and `src/main/proto`).
+By default, the plugin looks for `.proto`-files under `src/main/protobuf` (and `src/main/proto`).
 This can be changed with the `protoPaths` setting, which is a relative path to the project basedir.
 The below configuration overrides the proto path to be only `src/main/protobuf`:

 `pom.xml`
 :   ```xml